 One study found that 86% of Americans want to lose weight. (i) Really?
 86% of us are not happy with our shape?

 With 66% of Americans fighting overweight issues (ii), it does make sense that many are struggling to lose those extra pounds.
 Of course we want to be healthy, but do we really have to look like a model?

 As Christians we are blessed to know that we are children of God and He loves us.
 That alone should be enough to make us feel good about ourselves.
 He wants us to be happy and I believe He also wants us to be healthy so we can accomplish all that we can during our sojourn on earth.

 But to be healthy and accomplish our work we also have to stop comparing ourselves to others.
 Let’s take charge of our health and love the body we're in.
 The really cool thing about embracing your shape and unique beauty is if you feel good about yourself it will be easier to improve your health and lose weight.

 Ideas to help you love your shape and size:

 1. Bury the scale under your laundry pile - try to focus more on how your clothes are fitting and how you feel.
 If you want a true indicator of improvement try a fat percentage test or measure yourself regularly with a tape measure.

-2. Lift weights in front of a mirror (it’s okay to do this in a tank top, at least if you’re in your bedroom without your teenagers laughing at you) - watch how your muscles contract and realize that you are strong and beautiful.
+2. Lift weights in front of a mirror (it’s okay to do this in a sports bra, at least if you’re in your bedroom without your teenagers laughing at you) - watch how your muscles contract and realize that you are strong and beautiful.

 3. Don't compare yourself - Everyone has their own strengths.
 It might be easy for your friend to stay thin, but maybe she couldn't lift her 95-pound ten-year old and carry him to the doctor when he broke his arm (that was a proud moment).
 Try to compliment and be happy for other people instead of letting that darn jealousy take over.
 Looking for the best in others will help you feel better about yourself too.